PedroAndrade89/config-scripts/README.md

 ## Prerequesites

-You need to install ansible and have ssh access to the host where app will be deployed:
+You need to install ansible and have provided ssh access to the sudo "ssh_user"  where app will be deployed

 ```
 pip install ansible